OasisDEX/oasis-direct/README.md

 **What does “Order estimation may vary” mean ?**

-The threshold value is used to create a Limit Order for your transaction.
-If this Limit Order cannot be immediately filled on Oasis.DEX, the transaction will fail.
-As the price can never be guaranteed since you are trading directly with another person posting an order on Oasis.DEX (Order Book changes dynamically and you can never be sure what orders will be filled as they may change between showing you the estimated price and submitting the transaction)  Limit Order might be safer than Market Order that can result in unexpected too low (or too high) price.
+The slippage limit value is used to create a Limit Order for your transaction.
+If this Limit Order cannot be immediately completely filled on Oasis.DEX, the transaction will fail.
+It’s impossible to guarantee that your order will succeed, since it is being matched with other orders on Oasis.DEX in real time.
+The fact that Oasis.Direct uses Limit Orders, rather than Market Orders, ensures that a user won’t experience unexpected slippage.

 **What happens if the transaction price exceeds the given threshold ?
 Will I still pay gas price for the transaction ?**

-Yes, you will still pay the gas price.
-Bear in mind that the the probability that your transaction price will exceed the given threshold is relatively low.
+Yes, you will still pay for gas.
+Bear in mind that the likelihood that your order can’t be filled is quite low, and will only occur if the price has moved in excess of the slippage limit in the time between you receiving the quote and your transaction getting mined.

 **Why is the “order estimation vary indicator” (threshold) different for some pairs ?**

-The threshold was set up by analyzing the spread historically on the Oasis.Dex for given pairs.
-The threshold might be adjusted accordingly if the average liquidity on Oasis.DEX has changed.
-In the future, you will be able to set the threshold manually according to your personal preference.
+The slippage limits were decided by analyzing the volatility and book depth historically on the Oasis.Dex for the given pairs.
+The limit might be adjusted accordingly if the market on Oasis.DEX changes.
+In the future, you will be able to set the slippage limit manually according to your personal preference.

 **Can you list order estimation variations (thresholds) for all assets/tokens ?**